alysivji/finite-state-machine/README.md

 ## Asynchronous Support

-This library enables asynchronous state machines through the use of `@transition` decorators that support both sync / async transition functions and sync / async condition functions.
+`finite-state-machine` can be used to build both synchronous and asynchronous State Machines.

-The following matrix defines the supported function types by the `@transition` decorator:
+The `@transition` decorator supports transition functions and condition functions as follows:

 ||Synchronous transition function|Asynchronous transition function|
 |---|:---:|:---:|